 If you need to opt out of automatic obfuscation, get support at support.newrelic.com.

 Customize your security settings

-Because you control what customer data is logged, be sure to follow your organization's security guidelines to mask, obfuscate, or prevent any sensitive data.
+The data you send to New Relic, including any additional filtering, is controlled by the configuration of the log forwarder you use, such as FluentD.
+Because you control what customer data is logged, be sure to follow your organization's security guidelines to mask, obfuscate, or prevent sending any sensitive data.